jalenng/Dont-Set-CA-on-Fire/DSCoF/README.md

 - Using Azure's cloud computing offerings

 ## What's next for "Don't Set California on Fire!"
-We can easily expand our game to feature other topics relevant to California.
-We can also add different types of questions and answers such as image-based, text input, sliders, and multiple selection answers.
+We can expand our game to feature other topics relevant to California.
+We can also implement various question and answer types--ranking, matching, and text input, to name a few.

-By building our game for other platforms like iOS and Android, we can reach more people.
+Additionally, we can build our game for other platforms like iOS and Android to reach more people.

-We can also increase quality of art to enhance the player experience
+Also, we can increase the art quality to enhance the player experience.